Giancarlo González

-Giancarlo González Castro (born 8 February 1988) is a Costa Rican professional footballer who plays as a centre-back for Liga FPD club Alajuelense and the Costa Rica national team.
+Giancarlo "Pipo" González Castro (born 8 February 1988) is a Costa Rican professional footballer who plays as a centre-back for Liga FPD club Sporting San José, which he captains, and the Costa Rica national team.

 Club career

 Early career

 González spent his youth career with Alajuelense, apart from a stint with Saprissa when he was between 12 and 14 years of age.
 He began his professional career with Alajuelense in 2007 and was a key player in helping his club win three league titles.

 González joined Norwegian club Vålerenga after his contract expired on 31 July 2012.
 During his time at Vålerenga, González appeared in 37 league matches and scored two goals.

 Columbus Crew

 On 21 February 2014, González signed with Major League Soccer side Columbus Crew.
 On 15 April 2014, the MLS Disciplinary Committee fined González an undisclosed amount for "embellishment" of an incident in the 92nd minute of the game against the San Jose Earthquakes on 13 April.
 González was also nominated for the satirical "Fallon d'Floor" award for this effort.